 - You know your audience fairly well

-User interviews: Talk face-to-face or over the phone with users to understand how they work and what can be improved.
+User interviews.
+Talk face-to-face or on a video call with users to understand how they work with the DAM system and what can be improved.
 With these conversations, you’ll often gain valuable context far beyond what you set out to learn.

 Use this when:

-- You want to better understand individuals’ attitudes, goals, workflows, and pains
+- You want to better understand individuals’ attitudes, goals, workflows, and pain points

 - You need inspiration for new opportunities or positioning for your site